k8pm/k8pm/README.md

 - Programatically manage packages.
 - Helm-like CLI.

-**!!!
-This project is currently in ALPHA and is not recommended for production use !!!**
+### This project is currently in ALPHA and is not recommended for production.
+USE AT YOUR OWN RISK

 ## Setup